 The standard applies to reporting periods beginning on or after 1 July 2021.
-Earlier application is permitted, provided that AASB 1060 is also applied to the same period.
 The Standard amends new elements of AASB 1053 and amends AASB 1060 for first-time application to provide not-for-profit entities with optional relief from presenting comparative information in the notes to the financial statements where the entity did not disclose the comparable information in its most recent previous general purpose financial statements.
 This relief is only applicable where AASB 1060 is early adopted.